Motes in the Serpent's Eye

 Clever (+2): Gnomes are very clever.
 They start with a d6 Smarts instead of d4.

 Low Light Vision (+1): Gnomish eyes are accustomed to the dark of the underearth.
-They ignore penalties for Dim and Dark Lighting.
+They ignore penalties for Dim and Dark Lighting, (but not Pitch Darkness).

 Small (-1): Gnomes average only about 4’ tall.
 Their small size subtracts 1 from their Toughness and gives them a Size of – 1.

 Studious (+1): Gnomes love knowledge in some form or another.
-They start with a free d6 in any one Smarts-linked skills ( this includes Technomancy ).
+They start with a free d4 in any one Smarts-linked skill.